-Name of Officer Accelerated Vesting Special Severance Incentive Payments Oliver G. (Chip) Brewer III All outstanding unvested long-term incentive awards that would have vested within 18 months of the termination of employment .75 times annual base salary and target bonus (payable over 18 months) .75 times annual base salary and target bonus (payable over 18 months) Bradley J. Holiday, Mark F. Leposky All outstanding unvested long-term incentive awards that would have vested within 12 months of the termination of employment .50 times annual base salary and target bonus (payable over 12 months) .50 times annual base salary and target bonus (payable over 12 months) Alex M. Boezeman All outstanding unvested long-term incentive awards that would have vested within 12 months of the termination of employment .50 times annual base salary (payable over 12 months) .50 times annual base salary (payable over 18 months) Neil Howie N/A Annual base salary (payable over 12 months) N/A
+Name of Officer Accelerated Vesting Special Severance Incentive Payments Oliver G. (Chip) Brewer III All outstanding unvested long- term incentive awards that would have vested within 18 months of the termination of employment (performance-based awards will only accelerate to the extent the underlying performance objectives are achieved) .75 times annual base salary and target bonus (payable over 18 months) .75 times annual base salary and target bonus (payable over 18 months) Bradley J. Holiday, Mark F. Leposky All outstanding unvested long- term incentive awards that would have vested within 12 months of the termination of employment (performance-based awards will only accelerate to the extent the underlying performance objectives are achieved) .50 times annual base salary and target bonus (payable over 12 months) .50 times annual base salary and target bonus (payable over 12 months) Alex M. Boezeman All outstanding unvested long- term incentive awards that would have vested within 12 months of the termination of employment (performance-based awards will only accelerate to the extent the underlying performance objectives are achieved) .50 times annual base salary (payable over 12 months) .50 times annual base salary (payable over 18 months) Neil Howie N/A Annual base salary (payable over 12 months) N/A